Top ten ways students can make a Chinese teacher mad

 In 2015, BBC produced a three-episode documentary, Are Our Kids Tough Enough?
 Chinese School, which showed us five Chinese teachers teaching 50 British teenagers in a way common in China.
 The result was mixed.
 Many teenagers found it difficult to adapt to the Chinese methodologies, while Chinese teachers complained that the classroom was always chaotic.

-Below is my top ten list on how teenage students can drive a Mandarin teacher mad.
+Below is my top ten list on how students can drive Chinese teachers mad.

 #10 Skipping classes.